 We’ll look at why this is so important to SEOs in a bit, but first, let’s look at where it came from.

-The equation has a very long history in academia, where researchers in fields as diverse as linguistics and information architecture have used it as a way to analyze massive libraries of documents in a short amount of time.
+The equation has a very long history in academia, where researchers in fields as diverse as linguistics and information architecture have used it to analyze massive libraries of documents quickly.

-It’s also used by information retrieval programs (including all search engines) to efficiently sort and judge the relevance of millions of results.
+It’s also used by information retrieval programs (including all search engines) to sort and judge the relevance of millions of search results efficiently.